empear-analytics/docker-codescene-nginx-self-signed-ssl/README.md

-The configuration presented here uses CodeScene's optional environment variables `CODESCENE_ANALYSIS_RESULTS_ROOT` and `CODESCENE_CLONED_REPOSITORIES_ROOT` (available as of CodeScene v2.8.1).
+The configuration presented here uses CodeScene's optional environment variables `CODESCENE_ANALYSIS_RESULTS_ROOT` and `CODESCENE_CLONED_REPOSITORIES_ROOT`.
 Their purpose is to ensure that users cannot create repositories or store analysis results outside of the `/codescene` directory.
 In conjunction with the `CODESCENE_DB_PATH`, we can be sure that all the necessary data for persisting CodeScene is in a single,